kssampson/fingerprint-project-backend/README.md

 - `signUp (POST /auth/sign-up)`: Registers a new user.
 - `logIn (POST /auth/log-in)`: Logs in an existing user.
-- `verifyEmail (POST /auth/verify-email)`: Sends a verification email.
+- `process-otp (POST /auth/process-otp)`: Sends a verification email.
-- `verifiedLogin (POST /auth/verified-log-in)`: Verifies email link and logs in the user.

 ## ✉ Find me on:
 <br />